Eagle Raceway: Track History

 The 1987 season saw the introduction of the USAC Midget Series in the Midsummer Midget Classic, which brought future NASCAR Sprint Cup stars to the track.
 Winners of the annual race include Jeff Gordon (1990) and Tony Stewart (1994).

 In 1997, the Beecham Family sold the track to Craig Cormack and racing partner Dean Orth operating as Eagle Entertainment, LLC.
 Cormack took full control of the racetrack in 1999 and continued the weekly program with stock cars on Friday and Sprint Cars & Modifieds on Saturday.
 As part of the new ownership, the wooden bleachers were replaced with concrete and aluminum stadium seating, with an additional two sections of seats were added in 2000 including a 40 ft high section of aluminum grandstand and a smaller section of 750-seat wood bleachers, increasing the seating capacity to 7500.

 The track focused on the entertainment model put forth by such groups as World Wrestling Entertainment, emphasizing activity in the stands as well as the track, and a 100,000-watt sound system was added in 1997.
 Notable was the inclusion of track announcer Rick Allen Schwieger, who is the current NBC Sports motorsport play-by-play announcer (he does not use his surname on stage).

 In 2001, blaming poor attendance and participation by race teams, Cormack ended the Friday night stock car program.

 After the 2005 season, again citing poor attendance, increased criticism on Internet Forums and lack of profit during his ownership, Cormack closed the racetrack and put it up for sale.
 Former Late Model driver Roger Hadan entered a lease agreement with Cormack to operate the racetrack in 2006, and continued the relationship through 2007.
 Hadan added IMCA Hobby Stocks and Sport Compacts to the Saturday Night program.
 Hadan also gained notoriety for promotion of school bus races and other novelty acts for fans.
 In 2007 he added a JumboTron.

+Since 2023 the High Limit Sprint Car Series has come to Eagle Raceway yearly.